-Offering everything from weather protection to sound attenuation, a generator enclosure acts as a protective barrier for generators that are being housed outdoors, or outside of their facility.
+Offering everything from weather protection to sound attenuation (sound proofing), a generator enclosure acts as a protective barrier for generators that are being housed outdoors, or outside of their facility.
 Specifying the best enclosure for a standby power system is important to both short-term operation and long-term reliability of the system.

 Location and Environment

 The location of your custom enclosure should be level, well drained and secure from flooding, fire, ice, and vandalism.
 In addition, the National Electrical Code (NEC) requires that all outdoor generators include an inside or an outside service disconnect, either at the generator or at the point where the generator feeder enters the building.
 It’s important to keep your generator location away from open buildings, combustible material or building ventilation inlets.